zzonyo/trust-docs-test/source/index.html.md

                 }
             ]
         }
 ]
-}
 ```

 ### Response Content

-Parameter           | Data Type     | Description
+Field               | Data Type     | Description
 ---------           | ---------     | -----------
 symbol              | string        | The margin loan pair, e.g. btcusdt, bccbtc
 state               | string        | Loan state, possible values: created, accrual, cleared, invalid
 risk-rate           | string        | The risk rate
 fl-price            | string        | The price which triggers closeout
-list                | object array  | The list of loans and their details
+list                | array         | The list of margin accounts and their details

-# ETF Creation and Redemption
+# ETF (HB10)

 Huobi's platform allows clients to create ETF holdings with their matching assets, and also allows clients to redempt ETF to comprised assets.

 ## Creation and Redemption Configuration

-This endpoint will support the user to get the basic information of ETF creation and redemption, as well as ETF constituents, including max amount of creation, min amount of creation, max amount of redemption, min amount of redemption, creation fee rate, redemption fee rate, eft create/redeem status.
+This endpoint will return the basic information of ETF creation and redemption, as well as ETF constituents, including max amount of creation, min amount of creation, max amount of redemption, min amount of redemption, creation fee rate, redemption fee rate, eft create/redeem status.

 ### HTTP Request